floragunncom/search-guard-docs/installation.md

 The basic installation procedure is to:

+1. Stop ElasticSearch.
-1. Install SearchGuard, as explained below.
+2. Install SearchGuard, as explained below.
-2. Generate TLS certificates.
+3. Generate TLS certificates.
-3. Configure the certificates in elasticsearch.yml.
+4. Configure the certificates in elasticsearch.yml.
+5. Restart ElasticSearch.
-5. Initialise SearchGuard by running sgadmin.
+6. Initialise SearchGuard by running sgadmin.

 ## Get Version of Search Guard that Matched ElasticSearch